How To Handle Parents Who Stick Their Nose Into Your Bank Account Balance

 Over the years they have seen how I have handled my finances and trust that I will make the best decisions that I can or that I will find a professional for advice.

-I’m no professional by any means so take what I say as my opinion however like I said, you know your parents best.
+I’m no professional by any means so take what I say as strictly my opinion however as I said, you know your parents best.

 - How to stop the debt explosion before it stops you